adames/csv_clean_and_report/README.md

 Please bundle install before you run to download proper versions of each dependency.

 To test, run `rake spec`.
+NOTE: testing might need changes with each commit.

-Coming soon: rake install will build and install url_reports_for_csv-0.1.0.gem into system gems
+TODO: rake install will build and install url_reports_for_csv-0.1.0.gem into system gems
+TODO: add rdocs